malwaredllc/byob/README.md

 ### Generator

+   `byob.generator`

-   `byob.generator`: *generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)
+   *Generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)

 ### Core

+   `byob.core`

-   `byob.core`: *subpackage of 6 core modules used by the command & control server  and client generator*
+   *Subpackage of 6 core modules used by the command & control server  and client generator*

    1) `byob.core.util`: miscellaneous utility functions that are used by many modules
    2) `byob.core.handlers`: base server class and various request handler classes